 If you’ve been contributing to your company’s 401(k) you’re doing your current and future self a favor.
 One, your contributions are pre-tax, which lowers your taxable income now.
 Two, your investments can grow tax-free.

 You get the same benefits with your traditional IRA, so if you have more room in your budget, open one up and start setting yourself up for a sweet and fantastic retirement later!
-You can also make a 2019 IRA contribution up to $6,000 ($7,000 50 and older), up until the April 15 tax deadline and may be able to take a tax deduction on your 2020 taxes.
+You can also make a 2019 IRA contribution up to $6,000 ($7,000 50 and older), up until the extended May 17, 2021 tax deadline and may be able to take a tax deduction on your 2020 taxes.
 Just make sure you tell your plan administrator that it is a 2020 contribution.